Primrose Stitch Cowl Crochet Pattern

 Hook: J/10/6 mm

-Yarn: Cascade 220 Superwash Merino worsted weight yarn – 2 skeins Violet Tulip
+Yarn: Cascade 220 Superwash Merino worsted weight yarn

-Yardage: 390 yds
+Yardage – 390 yds

-SPECIAL INFORMATION: Primrose stitch is used in this pattern.
+Special information: Primrose stitch is used in this pattern.

-FINISHED SIZE: 16” tall, 28” around
+Finished size: 16” tall, 28” around

 Gauge: 5 primrose st x 4 rows = 4”